The roadmap for Product/Market Fit… maybe

 - Split work into Rocks, Pebbles, Sand.

-- Use this specific Rocks, Pebbles, Sand framework to split up work, schedule work, and prioritize different kinds of work differently.
+- Use this specific Rocks, Pebbles, Sand framework to prioritize and schedule different types of work with the correct philosophy and process appropriate for each type.

-- Schedule the Rock that attacks the obstacle and milestone together.
+- Select the Rock that attacks the obstacle and milestone together.

 - Use Binstack to prioritize one Rock that addresses that most important milestone and attacks the obstacle.
 (You don’t have time for more than one.)

-- If you can’t think of one that’s good enough, don’t just proceed with a mediocre idea that will occupy the next three months; grab some friends and brainstorm a better one.
+- If you can’t think of one that’s good enough, don’t just proceed with a mediocre plan that will occupy the next three months; grab some friends—or better yet, customers!—and brainstorm a better one.

 - Schedule Pebbles sparingly.